ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 Inputs complete, issuing transaction to add the provided validator information...
 ```

-Next the CLI asks the user for ledger authorization:
+Next the CLI asks the user for Ledger authorization:

 ```text
 *** Please provide extended public key on the ledger device ***
 ```

 This activates a `Provide Extended Public Key` window on the Ledger.
 Navigate to the Ledger `Accept`
-window by using the ledger's right button, and then authorize the request by pressing both left and
+window by using the Ledger's right button, and then authorize the request by pressing both left and
 right buttons.

 The CLI shows the Ledger address: